Please help us throw ink at the devil by printing and distributing this article!!

 By this miraculous Divine intervention, the young U.S. Republic was saved from the threat of foreign invasion until the Civil War.

-The astonishing victory at New Orleans saved the United States from the threat of invasion until the Civil War.
+The astonishing victory at New Orleans saved the Tabernacle of David from the threat of invasion until the Civil War.

 Chalmette National Monument where the epic battle took place.